 I. PURPOSE

+The purpose of this policy is to set forth the provisions regarding medicine and telehealth for students while at school.

 II.
 GENERAL STATEMENT OF POLICY

-The charter school acknowledges that some students may require prescribed drugs or medication during the school day.
+The charter school acknowledges that some students may require prescribed drugs or medication or telehealth during the school day.
 The charter school’s licensed school nurse, trained health clerk, principal, or teacher will administer prescribed medications, except any form of medical cannabis, in accordance with law and charter school procedures.

 III.
-REQUIREMENTS
+DRUG AND MEDICATION REQUIREMENTS

-A.
+A. Administration of Drugs and Medicine

-The administration of prescription medication or drugs at school requires a completed signed request from the student’s parent.
+1. The administration of medication or drugs at school requires a completed signed request from the student’s parent.
 An oral request must be reduced to writing within two school days, provided that the charter school may rely on an oral request until a written request is received.

+2. Drugs and medicine subject to Minnesota Statutes, 121A.22 must be administered, to the extent possible, according to school board procedures that must be developed in consultation with:

+a. with a licensed nurse, in a school that employs a licensed nurse under Minnesota Statutes, section 148.171;

+b. with a licensed school nurse, in a school that employs a licensed school nurse licensed under Minnesota Rules, part 8710.6100;

+c. with a public or private health-related organization, in a school that contracts with a public or private health or health-related organization, according to Minnesota Statutes, 121A.21; or

+d. with the appropriate party, in a school that has an arrangement approved by the Commissioner of the Minnesota Department of Education, according to Minnesota Statutes, 121A.21.

+[NOTE: Paragraph III.A.2 had appeared in a different spot in previous versions of this model policy.
+In June 2024, the paragraph is located here and is updated to reflect 2024 legislative changes.]